top of page

 because they want to,

-not because they have to.
+not because they must.

 And perhaps —

-(so whispers the founder’s vision
+so whispers the founder’s vision,

-with a small, golden twinkle) —
+with a small golden wink —

-one day a large running
+one day a giant running and inline-skating track will emerge,

-that wraps like a band of freedom
+winding like a ribbon of freedom

-once around all of Eden.
+once all the way around Eden.

-in which one can watch oneself
+in which you can watch yourself almost fly away.

-Everything arises step by step.
+Everything arises step by step,

-but in possibilities.
+Eden grows in possibilities.

-In Eden, leisure does not need money.
+In Eden, leisure does not require money.

 No gym, no memberships,